mmai/piquetBook/index.md

 These calculations properly applied will directthe player in discarding.

-Thus:&mdash;It is 3 to I that the elder hand does nottake in a named card.
+Thus:-It is 3 to I that the elder hand does nottake in a named card.
 It is, therefore,-more advan-tageous to carry the best suit for point, and highcards for the chance of the cards, than to throwout any of these in hopes of taking in a card tocomplete a quatorze of queens, knaves, or tens{see Examples III., IV., and Y., pp. 127-130,

 The odds against taking in two or more namedcards, or two of three named cards, elder hand, areso considerable, that, except in desperate cases,good cards should not be discarded on such aspeculation.
 But the odds are very slight againsttaking one at least of two named cards, or two atleast of four named cards ; and they are in favourof taking one at least of three or four named cards.

-To apply these :&mdash;If the elder hand has a quartmajor and two other aces dealt him, the odds thathe' will take in either the ten to his quart, or theother ace, are only 5 to 4 against him.
+To apply these :-If the elder hand has a quartmajor and two other aces dealt him, the odds thathe' will take in either the ten to his quart, or theother ace, are only 5 to 4 against him.

 PIQUET.
 123

-Again:&mdash;If the elder hand carries three aces andthree kings, the odds against his taking either theother ace or the other king are only 5 to 4 against him.
+Again:-If the elder hand carries three aces andthree kings, the odds against his taking either theother ace or the other king are only 5 to 4 against him.

 If the elder hand has a quatorze dealt him, andthere is only one superior quatorze against him, heshould, as a rule, keep the quatorze, as the oddsthat he will take in one card at least of four namedcards are 5 to 2 in his favour.
 But this rule mayrequire reconsideration, with a low quatorze, if, tokeep it, cards must be put out that in other waysspoil the hand, as, by compelling the player todiscard from point or sequence, or to put out highcards that risk the loss of the cards, or of a capot.